 Patents and trademarks are territorial and must be filed in each country where protection is sought.
 A U.S. patent or trademark does not afford protection in another country.
 For more information on how to apply for individual patents or trademarks in a foreign country, contact the intellectual property office in that country directly.
 A list of contact information for most intellectual property offices worldwide can be found at the World Intellectual Property Organization

 The Madrid Protocol also makes it easier to file for trademark registration in multiple countries.
 By filing one trademark registration application with USPTO, U.S. applicants can concurrently seek protection in up to 84 countries.
 Information about filing an international trademark registration application under the Madrid Protocol is available from the USPTO website.

 Although most countries do not require copyright registration in order to enjoy copyright protection, registration can offer several benefits, such as proof of ownership.
 The United States has copyright relations with most countries throughout the world, and as a result of these agreements, we honor each other's citizens' copyrights.
 However, the United States does not have such copyright relationships with every country.
-A listing of countries and the nature of their copyright relations with the United States is available here(link is external).
+A listing of countries and the nature of their copyright relations with the United States is available from the U.S. Copyright Office.